jwbuurlage/pybind11_plus_hana/README.md

 # Using Boost.Hana to simplify the generation of Python bindings<a id="sec-1"></a>

-Recently, I have written Python bindings for a number of software libraries I work on.
+Recently, I have implemented Python bindings for a number of software libraries I work on.
 For this, I have used the excellent [pybind11](https://github.com/pybind/pybind11), which makes it easy to provide bindings for basic C++ functions and classes.
-For example, the example code to generate bindings for functions and classes is:
+Generating bindings for functions and classes looks like this:

 ```cpp
 // bindings for a function